Ministry of Defense (Japan): History

 On 8 June 2006, the Cabinet of Japan endorsed a bill elevating the Defense Agency (防衛庁, Bōei-chō) under the Cabinet Office to full-fledged cabinet-level Ministry of Defense (防衛省, Bōei-shō).
 On 9 June 2006, the "Bill for Partial Revision of the Defense Agency Establishment Law" was submitted in the Diet.
 On 30 November 2006, the "Bill for Partial Revision of the Defense Agency Establishment Law" was passed by the House of Representatives.
 A bill that relates to the transition of the JDA from agency to a ministry under the Defense Agency Establishment Law on 15 December 2006 with approval from the House of Councillors.
 This had support from the LDP, Democratic Party of Japan, Komeito and the People's New Party representatives. in the House of Representatives and in the House of Councillors.
 Only the Japanese Communist Party and the Social Democratic Party opposed the change, claiming that it can lead Japan into a future war.
 Meanwhile, the Asia-Pacific nations raised concerns due to memories of World War II when they were under Japanese imperial rule.

 The Ministry of Defense was formally established on 9 January 2007, taking its present name and status as a ministry.
 Subsequently, its Defense Facilities Administrative Agency was dissolved and integrated into the Ministry of Defense.

 In July 2007, the Ministry of Defense Building was attacked by a 21-year-old right-wing activist, who threw a Molotov cocktail in the direction of the building, after forcing his way through the main gate.

+On October 22, 2025, the Tokyo Metropolitan Police were investigating the case of a 60-year old man who was found unconscious after falling down an elevator shaft.